Mari Emmanuel: Social media presence

-Emmanuel has gained popularity through social media, such as Christ the Good Shepherd Church's YouTube channel and TikTok, which have a combined following of 258,000 users, earning him the nickname "TikTok Bishop".
-He is usually dressed in a black pulpit gown, holding a large cross, and displaying his beard beneath a black cowl, as per Orthodox tradition.
+From 2021, Emmanuel gained popularity through social media, such as Christ The Good Shepherd Church's YouTube channel and TikTok, which have a combined following of 258,000 users.
+He is usually dressed in a black pulpit gown, holding a large cross, and displaying his beard beneath a black cowl, following Assyrian tradition.

 His sermons are delivered in both English and Assyrian at the Wakeley church and on Facebook and YouTube.
 In addition, he offers Sunday school classes for children and a youth group ministry.
 Clips from his live-streamed church sermons have been re-uploaded on social media and have amassed millions of views.
 His online presence combined with his views have made him a target for criticism, hate speech, and internet trolling.
 He has appeared on YouTube podcasts such as PBD Podcast and Valuetainment with Patrick Bet-David and Vincent Oshana, where the videos have received over one million views.
-Another such podcast is titled Satan Has Engulfed the Churches, where Emmanuel expresses his opinions on Pope Francis "going woke".
-Amidst the Gaza war, he has called for peace and has expressed support for Palestinians in Gaza.
-In early 2024, he visited Gaza during the ongoing conflict.

 Views

+Religious views

-The bishop's sermons on social media have ranged from homilies on the Holy Bible to fervent criticisms of LGBT ideals, COVID vaccinations, and U.S. President Joe Biden—expressing disapproval of Biden's support for gay rights—while simultaneously preaching a number of Christian values, like honesty, moderation and humility.
+Emmanuel's sermons on social media have included homilies on the Holy Bible and preaching on Christian values such as honesty, moderation and humility.
 He is a staunch critic of liberal Christianity.
+In a podcast titled Satan Has Engulfed the Churches, Emmanuel criticized Pope Francis, accusing him of "going woke".
+Some Christians have accused Emmanuel of adhering to Nestorianism, a doctrine condemned as heresy at the Council of Ephesus; Emmanuel denies the charge.

+Emmanuel has frequently criticised the Quran and the teachings of the Prophet Muhammad.
+In one of his sermons, Emmanuel stated that "Islam flourished and expanded with the sword".
+During a podcast appearance in December 2023, he asserted that Jesus Christ was the only God and challenged Islamic teachings about Jesus, whom Muslims regard as a prophet.
+In another sermon, Emmanuel questioned the Quran's authority on the basis that it appeared centuries after the Bible, asking, "You want me to believe in a document that came seven centuries after the Holy Bible?"